mouseless/learn-nuxt/migrations.md

 ## Node

 `Nuxt` v3.7.4 requires `Node` version v18 and above to work but we've decided to use v20.
-Make sure you have node v20 installed in your local machine.
+Make sure you have v20 installed in your local machine.

 ## Nuxt: v3.4.1 👉 v3.7.4